 The student population is diverse.
-Approximately 48% are students of color and 15% identify as LGBTQ.
-SES distribution is bimodal.
-Many students are from upper middle class and upper class families choose the University of Redlands.
-Additionally, approximately 25% of students are Cal Grant recipients who are often from the local area, are first generation college students, and are often first generation born in the United States.
+Approximately 48% are students of color and 20% identity as LGBTQ.
+SES distribution is bimodal with students from upper middle class/upper class families as well students who are Cal Grant recipients, first generation college students, and from low income families.

-Within the university setting, practicum students will be working with a multidisciplinary team including health and psychiatry, conduct and disciplinary entities, disability and academic support services and the professional development center.
+Within the university setting, practicum students work with a multi-disciplinary team including medical professionals, conduct and disciplinary entities, residential life administrators, academic support and disability services and career services.

-We will have four-five practicum positions at our Counseling Center.
-To apply for a practicum position at the University of Redlands Counseling Center, please email your application materials to the Counseling Center's administrative assistant, Maria Olson at email@example.com.
+We plan to have five practicum positions at our Counseling Center.
+To apply for a practicum position, please email your application materials to the Counseling Center's Director, Matt at firstname.lastname@example.org.
 Your materials should include the following:

 1) Cover Letter